ibm-cloud-docs/codeengine/fun-create-inlinecode.md

 {: shortdesc}

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
-2. Select **Let's go**.
+2. Select **Start creating**.
-3. Select **Function**.
-4. Enter a name for the function; for example, `myfunction`.
-Use a name for your function that is unique within the project.
-5. Select a project from the list of available projects.
+3. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 You must select a project to create a function.
+4. Select **Function**.
+5. Enter a name for the function; for example, `myfunction`.
+Use a name for your function that is unique within the project.
 6. Select a **Runtime image** for your function code.
 For more information, see [Runtimes](/docs/codeengine?topic=codeengine-fun-runtime).
 7. Select to **Specify your code as an inline code bundle**.
 When you select this option, your function is created with a sample code bundle for the selected runtime.
 You can edit the sample code after the function is created.
 The code bundle is stored inline with the function.
 8. Specify your resource information, including [CPU and memory combinations](/docs/codeengine?topic=codeengine-fun-runtime#fun-supported-combo) and [Scale down delay](/docs/codeengine?topic=codeengine-fun-work#functions-scale).